I promise, the last root entry !

 About Dr. Axelrad

-Practicing dentistry for more than 23 years, Dr. Robert Axelrad has owned and managed his own practice since 1997 clearance new balance.
+Practicing dentistry for more than 23 years, Dr. Robert Axelrad has owned and managed his own practice since 1997.
 He moved his practice to its current, state-of-the-art dental office in Brampton, Ontario in 2002 to accommodate his growing list of happy patients.